sciapp/gr-documentation/src/tutorials/windows_and_viewports.rst

 .. image:: images/galapagos_output3.png

 The **window** has a range of 5.5˚ latitude and 2.75˚ longitude, so it appears distorted when drawn as a square.
-Instead of using the default **viewport**, you can instead use `setviewport` to pick one that is shaped correctly and positioned to include the lower left corner of our output, (0, 0) in **normalized device coordinates**, and the middle of our output's right side, (1, 0.5):
+Instead of using the default **viewport**, you can instead use :code:`setviewport` to pick one that is shaped correctly and positioned to include the lower left corner of our output, (0, 0) in **normalized device coordinates**, and the middle of our output's right side, (1, 0.5):

 .. code-block:: python